openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 One level of nesting `path_nested` objects is sufficient to describe a VC included inside a VP.

-## UI in the Cross Device Flow
+## UI in the Cross-Device Flow

-In the Cross Device Flow, the Wallet can change the UI based on the Verifier's response to the HTTP POST request.
+In the Cross-Device Flow, the Wallet can change the UI based on the Verifier's response to the HTTP POST request.

 # Security Considerations {#security_considerations}